Hir2wa/Asy-JavaScript/README.md

 headers Add things like Content-Type, tokens, etc body The data you're sending — usually JSON for APIs mode, cache, credentials Other config for CORS, cookies, etc

+// You want to go next-level and pass
+// omplex data (like objects or even typed arrays) between threads?